-Appendix B: Guidance and advice documents Mental health and
+Appendix B: Guidance & advice documents and data sources:

-Counselling in schools: a blueprint for the future - departmental advice for school staff and counsellors.
-Department for Education (2015)

-Teacher Guidance: Preparing to teach about mental health and emotional wellbeing (2015).
+- Mental health and behaviour in schools departmental advice for school staff.
+Department for Education (2014) - Counselling in schools: a blueprint for the future departmental advice for school staff and counsellors.
+Department for Education (2015) - Teacher Guidance: Preparing to teach about mental health and emotional wellbeing (2015).
 PSHE Association.
-Funded by the Department for Education (2015)

-Keeping children safe in education - statutory guidance for schools and colleges.
-Department for Education (2014)

-Supporting pupils at school with medical conditions - statutory guidance for governing bodies of maintained schools and proprietors of academies in England.
-Department for Education (2014)

-Healthy child programme from 5 to 19 years old is a recommended framework of universal and progressive services for children and young people to promote optimal health and wellbeing.
-Department of Health (2009)

-Future in mind - promoting, protecting and improving our children and young people's mental health and wellbeing - a report produced by the Children and Young People's Mental Health and Wellbeing Taskforce to examine how to improve mental health services for children and young people.
-Department of Health (2015)

-NICE guidance on social and emotional wellbeing in primary education

-NICE guidance on social and emotional wellbeing in secondary education

-What works in promoting social and emotional wellbeing and responding to mental health problems in schools?
+Funded by the Department for Education (2015) - Keeping children safe in education statutory guidance for schools and colleges.
+Department for Education (2014) - Supporting pupils at school with medical conditions statutory guidance for governing bodies of maintained schools and proprietors of academies in England.
+Department for Education (2014) - Healthy child programme from 5 to 19 years old is a recommended framework of universal and progressive services for children and young people to promote optimal health and wellbeing.
+Department of Health (2009) - Future in mind promoting, protecting and improving our children and young people's mental health and wellbeing a report produced by the Children and Young People's Mental Health and Wellbeing Taskforce to examine how to improve mental health services for children and young people.
+Department of Health (2015) - NICE guidance on social and emotional wellbeing in primary education - NICE guidance on social and emotional wellbeing in secondary education What works in promoting social and emotional wellbeing and responding to - mental health problems in schools?
 Advice for schools and framework document written by Professor Katherine Weare.
 National Children's Bureau (2015)

-Appendix C: Data Sources
+Data sources -